transformerlab/transformerlab-docs/nexus/intro.md

 ## Introduction

-Transformer Lab Super-Duper Team Edition is an open source platform designed to support the needs of ML researchers working collaboratively using clusters of local or cloud compute/GPU nodes.
+Transformer Lab for Teams is an open source platform designed to support the needs of ML researchers working collaboratively using clusters of local or cloud compute/GPU nodes.

 A team can use Transformer Lab to request nodes and submit ML tasks, while tracking experiments and their artifacts all in one place.